aviTak/BinanceSpotAlgoTrader/README.md

    - The system checks the order status as quickly as possible.

 4. **Order Execution**:
-   - If the order is fully executed within 1 second, the process moves to the next transaction.
+   - If the order is fully executed within 2 seconds, the process moves to the next transaction.
-   - If the order is not filled within 1 second, it is canceled.
+   - If the order is not filled within 2 seconds, it is canceled.
 The partially filled quantity is forwarded to the next step, and the system reattempts the remaining quantity after fetching new prices.

 5. **Ask Price Execution**:
    - The limit order is placed specifically at the ask price during this transaction.